This page contains affiliate links. Please read our disclosure for more info.

 These are the Magic Kingdom rides that have the longest lines with average wait times over a year:

-Interestingly (and controversially to some), the top two busiest rides are ones we often skip.
+Interestingly (and controversially to some), two of the three busiest rides are ones we often skip.
 We discuss them more below.

 Best Rides at Magic Kingdom

-These are what we think are the absolute best Magic Kingdom rides that you should not miss.
+These are what we think are the absolute best Magic Kingdom rides ranked in order of our personal preference.

 As adults without kids we have a different perspective from families, so if you are travelling with children, you should also check out the best Fantasyland rides below.